– Which disadvantages even the new occupational pension scheme (bAV) does not eliminate –

 Current employer liability for occupational pension commitments

-Up to now, employers have mostly used external pension providers (Pensionskasse, direct insurance, pension funds, support funds) to pay a portion of wages and salaries only at retirement age in order to fulfil their employment contract commitments.
-For example, in the case of a defined contribution plan with a minimum benefit (the sum of the contributions paid in, less the costs for the biometric risk, must be available for the pension payment at the start of the pension), the employer is subject to “subsidiary employer liability”, Section 1 I 3 of the Occupational Pensions Act (BetrAVG).
+of the contributions paid in, less the costs for the biometric risk must be available for the pension payment at the start of the pension), the employer is subject to “subsidiary employer liability”, Section 1 I 3 of the German Company Pension Act (BetrAVG).

 Transfer of existing occupational pension schemes to the “social partner model